driskell/log-courier/docs/AdministrationUtility.md

 Connect to the REST API using the specified address.
 Any `-config` option is ignored if `-connect` is used.

-The address must be in the format `transport:address`.
+The address is in the format `transport:address` or just `address`, in which case "tcp" is the assumed transport.

 Allowed transports are "tcp", "tcp4", "tcp6" (Windows and *nix) and "unix" (*nix only).
 For the tcp transports the address format is `host:port`.
 For the